joren485/Draughts/README.md

-R&D Project door Joren, Roland, Gijs en Marco.
+Draughts app by Joren, Roland, Marco and Gijs.